 Any activity which involves the use of an aircraft has the potential for danger either to the pilot or to the public.
-In the hands of the reckless, just like motorcycling or skiing, it will be dangerous.
-However, with common sense and a good attitude it needn't be overly hazardous.
-Most, if not all accidents are due to pilot error and can, with good sense and foresight, be avoided.
+It is not possible to remove all risk.
+In the hands of the reckless, just like motorcycling or skiing, it will be very dangerous.
+However, most accidents are due to pilot error and can, with good sense and foresight, be avoided.

 What age limits are there?

 The legal age limit for all paragliding and hang gliding based sports as pilot in command is 14.
-The age limit for commercial dual flight is 12 but we can, exceptionally, take up younger children where there is a special reason, e.g. terminal illness etc.
+We can take 12 year olds up dual on a paraglider and, exceptionally, younger children where there is a valid reason, e.g. life limiting illness etc.

-You must be less than 100kg clothed to fly dual.
-80kg if using our disabled buggy.
+You must be less than 100kg to fly dual.
+80kg if using the disabled buggy.

 What ability and weight limits are there?